Squash Balls: Yellow and Double Dot

 Single yellow balls bounce less than blue dot and red dot squash balls, even when hot.

-Double Yellow Dot Squash Balls
+Professionals use Double Yellow Dot Squash Balls

 Double Yellow, or double dot squash balls are the standard ball for professional tournaments across the world.
 Therefore, all squash players end up using these for everyday play and training for the rest of their lives.